amoe/acceleratedcpp/exercise-notes.md

 > programs from Chapter 9 and the programs that work with character pictures
 > from Chapter 5 to use `Vec`s instead of `vector`s.

+Amusingly this revealed an awful off-by-one bug in uncreate(), which I've now fixed in all exercises.
+This can be triggered by using a non-fundamental type as the template parameter.